 Because of the complicated way an SSD works, over-writing a block of old data with some shiny new data isn’t as simple as just writing the new stuff in with a bigger, thicker Sharpie.
 Rather, the storage drive has to do some complicated shuffling around.

-In practice, this can mean that writing a tiny 4KB file can require the drive to read 2MB (that’s thousands of times more data that the 4KB file you’re trying to write), store that temporarily, erase a whole tonne of blocks, then re-write all the data.
+In practice, this can mean that writing a tiny 4KB file can require the drive to read 2MB (that’s thousands of times more data that the 4KB file you’re trying to write), store that temporarily, erase a whole ton of blocks, then re-write all the data.
 It’s rather labour-intensive, so think before you juggle your files around next time.

 6. Code isn’t as clean as you think

 The majority of us put faith in bits of technology you don’t quite understand – be it committing your life to a 747, or your dirty pics to Snapchat’s auto-delete.
-When you do you generally tend to assume that the code’s been scrupulously examined by teams of caffeine-fuelled programmers, with most of the niggling little bugs found and nixed.
+When you do you generally tend to assume that the code’s been scrupulously examined by teams of caffeine-fuelled programmers, with most of the niggling little bugs found and fixed.

 The truth seems to be quite the opposite.
-One Quora user pointed out that buried within the source code for Java, one of the internet’s fundamental bits of code, is this gem:
+One Quora user pointed out that buried within the source code for Java, one of the internet’s fundamental bits of code is this gem:

 * This method returns the Nth bit that is set in the bit array.
 The